ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 In our ERC-721 constructor, you’ll notice we pass 2 strings, “MyNFT” and “NFT.”
 The first variable is the smart contract’s name, and the second is its symbol.
 You can name each of these variables whatever you wish!

-Next, we have our function `safeMint(address to, string memory uri)` that allows us to mint an NFT!
+Next, we have our function `safeMint(address to, string memory uri)` that allows us to mint the NFT!
 You'll notice this function takes in two variables:

 - `address to` specifies the address that will receive your freshly minted NFT